ETG1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 11.The success combination in business is: Do what you do better... and: do more of what you do... this program  prints all possible different combinations of three digits.

+12.Software is eating the World
+This program prints all possible combinations of two two-digit numbers.